Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 * `unparkExperiment()`: The docker container is renamed from `benchmark-connectionname` to `benchmark` and restarted

 This allows to keep the prepared docker containers including loaded data.
-We can retrieve a lost of all parked containers using `cluster.listDocker()`.
+We can retrieve a list of all parked containers using `cluster.listDocker()`.
 To remove all parked containers we can invoke `cluster.stopExperiment()`.

-This only works for AWS since in K8s the DBMS is essential part of the instance (pod).
+This only works for AWS since in K8s the DBMS is an essential part of the instance (pod).

 ### Rerun a List of Experiments